-- The Council was continuing to support the Westway Centre, particularly in relation to lease arrangements. - The RAG rating for the operational activities to deliver internal savings would be given an amber status. - Additional resource had been brought in to identify meaningful data to inform a decision on the direction of travel.
-A Council wide resource had also been approved at Strategy and Resources Committees on 29 September for a Business Analyst post to support the identifying of financial information and data to enable full benchmarking.
-Officers would look at the level of information provided by contractors on invoices for work provided. - The vehicle maintenance service supported a range of functions, and the operating structure would be updated to reflect that. - Soft market testing would be undertaken before the Committee were asked to consider service delivery models. - Work on the grounds maintenance dataset was progressing, and that specific examples of savings would be provided to Members as soon as available. - Officers would consider adapting the residents survey in order to capture data on antisocial behaviour.
+- The Council was continuing to support the Westway Centre, particularly in relation to lease arrangements. - The RAG rating for the operational activities to deliver internal savings would be given an amber status. - Additional resource had been brought in to identify meaningful data which inform decision the direction of travel.
+A Council wide resource had also been approved at Strategy and Resources Committees on 29 September for a Finance Business Analyst post to support the identifying of financial information and data to enable full benchmarking.
+Officers would look at requesting detailed invoices from contractors. - The vehicle maintenance service supported a range of functions, and the operating structure would be updated to reflect that. - Soft market testing would be undertaken before the Committee were asked to consider service delivery models. - Work on the grounds maintenance dataset was progressing, and that specific examples of savings would be provided to Members as soon as available. - Officers would consider adapting the residents survey in order to capture data on antisocial behaviour